Competitive Salary Offer

 Once the critical need to make a competitive offer has been determined, the appropriate vice president, in conjunction with the President and Human Resources, must approve competitive salary offers.
 The competitive offer can match the outside offer; however, it cannot exceed the maximum of the affected employee’s pay band.
 You will need to submit the offer letter, job description and benefit information for the new position to Human Resources for a full review.

-- When temporary pay is provided for assuming duties in a different role in a higher pay band, salary may be increased up to 15% above the employee’s current salary, not to exceed the pay band maximum.
+- When temporary pay is provided for assuming duties in a different role in a higher pay band, salary may not exceed the pay band maximum.

-- When temporary pay is provided for assuming duties in the same or different role in the same pay band or being assigned a special project, salary may be increased up to 10% above the employee’s current salary, not to exceed the pay band maximum.
+- When temporary pay is provided for assuming duties in the same or different role in the same pay band or being assigned a special project, salary may not exceed the pay band maximum.

 A revised EWP is required for all temporary pay requests.